starcitizen-lug/knowledge-base/wiki/Home.md

 > (Aug 24, 2024) **Launcher 2.0 Migration**
 > - Requires Wine Staging 9.4+ or Proton GE 9-5+ runner
 >   - Wine Staging can be easily installed from the Kron4ek runner source in the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
-> - Requires CLI mode to be enabled in Lutris after installation
+> - If using Wine Staging, CLI mode must be enabled in Lutris
 >   - Right click the game -> Configure -> System options -> CLI mode
 > - Launcher 2.0 is unable to verify files, use the install button instead for now.
 We expect this to be resolved in the next version of Lutris
-> - May require a manual install.
+> - The 2.0 Launcher may need to be installed manually.
 See [our wiki](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#rsi-launcher-doesnt-auto-update) for instructions

 > (Aug 23, 2024) **Vulkan Beta: Limited performance with KDE on Wayland**
 > - Vulkan renderer on kde wayland may result in your [gpu utilisation being limited to less than 75%](https://bugs.kde.org/show_bug.cgi?id=492051), causing low framerates